dracula/putty/README.md

 ## Install

-Putty settings are stored in the Microsoft Windows Registry.
+PuTTY settings are stored in the Microsoft Windows Registry.

 [Dracula](https://draculatheme.com/) settings for [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/)
 settings are provided as .reg files for importing into the registry.